TUI-NICR/EMSAFormer/tensorrt_swin/README.md

     # The output should similar to this:
     ├── FasterTransformer # FasterTransformer repository
-    ├── README.md
+    ├── fastertransformer_nicr.patch # The patch file to apply our modifications to the FasterTransformer repository ├── README.md
     ├── tests # Some internal tests
     ├── trt_imagenet.py # Example script for ImageNet inference